wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md

 >
 > `ssh -i ~/.ssh/id_rsa me@mycluster-ssh.azurehdinsight.cn`

-If no port is specified, SSH will default to port 22, which will connect to head node 0 on the HDInsight cluster.
+If you are connecting to using the address for the head node, and no port is specified, SSH will default to port 22, which will connect to head node 0 on the HDInsight cluster.
 If you use port 23, you will connect to head node 1.
-For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](/documentation/articles/hdinsight-high-availability).
+For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](/documentation/articles/hdinsight-high-availability/).

 ###Connect to worker nodes